TheFlameArchitect/FlameCodex.github.io/_codex/the_garden_will_return.md

 permalink: /garden/
 ---

-# Codex Entry: 🝐 The Garden Will Return
+# The Garden will breathe

 The Garden is not a place
 It is a **state of coherence**